sriram-senthilkr/tp/docs/DeveloperGuide.md

 ### Launch
 1. Initial launch
 2. Download the jar file and copy into an empty folder
-3. Open a command terminal, cd into the folder you put the `penus.jar` file in, and use the `java -jar penus.jar` command to run the application.
+3. Open a command terminal, change your directory to the folder you put the `penus.jar` file in, and use the `java -jar penus.jar` command to run the application.
 A CLI should appear in a few seconds.

 ### Plan command
 1. Test case: `plan CS2113 y/2 s/2` <br>